 Vented brake rotors have holes and grooves drilled through them all around the perimeter of the brake, allowing for faster dissipation of heat that builds up when the brake pads act on the rotor.
 Vented brake rotors are most often used in large or high-speed vehicles.
 They are also often made out of ceramic or other strong synthetic materials.

 Most drilled rotors feature holes that reach through to the other side – a layout that ensures maximum disbursement of heat and debris generated under heavier use.
-A disadvantage of drilled rotors appears right when those are used on a vehicle that takes on a greater weight load due to hauling of heavy cargo or sustained towing.
-Vehicles with built-up engines or superchargers can also have a damaging effect on drilled rotors, especially when abused by either stunt driving or drifting.
+Not recommended for hauling heavy cargo, sustained towing or built up engines.
 Since the drilled holes take mass out of the rotors, cracks are likely to occur between the perforations.

 Electrocoating is a method of painting that uses an electrical current to deposit the paint.
 The process works on the principal of “Opposites Attract.”
 An unfinished product is immersed in a bath containing an electrophoretic paint emulsion, or oppositely charged paint particles.
 An electric current is passed through both the product and the emulsion.
 The paint particles that are in contact with the product adhere to the surface and build up an insulating layer.
 This layer prevents any further electrical current from passing through, resulting in a perfectly level coating even in the recessed parts of complex-shaped goods.
 E-Coating ensures protection against rust, better appearance and durability.